 Center for Religion and Media Fellows and Visiting Scholars, by year:

-Patrick Blanchfield is the 2016-2017 Henry R. Luce Initiative in Religion in International Affairs Post-Doctoral Fellow at the Center for Religion and Media at NYU holds a PhD in Comparative Literature from Emory University and is a graduate of the Emory University Psychoanalytic Institute.
+Patrick Blanchfield, the 2016-2017 Henry R. Luce Initiative in Religion in International Affairs Post-Doctoral Fellow at the Center for Religion and Media at NYU, holds a PhD in Comparative Literature from Emory University and is a graduate of the Emory University Psychoanalytic Institute.
 He writes about gun violence, trauma, religion, and masculinity.
 His work has appeared in The New York Times, The Washington Post, The Nation, The New York Daily News, n+1, The New Inquiry, Foreign Policy, and elsewhere.
 Email him at firstname.lastname@example.org or follow him on Twitter @patblanchfield.

 Noa Hazan (Ph.D., 2012, Hermeneutics and Culture Department, Bar Ilan University, Israel) will be conducting further research based on her dissertation, Race and Visual Culture in Israel (Indiana University Press, forthcoming) and to present to the Center for Religion and Media and Media, Culture and History on her current work with the Minerva Center in Tel Aviv University leading the critical project on visual representations of Temple Mount in Zionists Archives.